 "I've had several lives," said White.
 "I'm sort of like a cat.
 I originally started out as a clinical social worker in the psychiatric field, and then I pursued doctoral studies in social policy and health economics at Brandeis University].
 I taught in a graduate school [at University of South Florida] for a while, got involved in health care management in large companies, and ended up in Johnson & Johnson as a vice president.
 I left all that in the late 90s, and went to seminary, a general theological seminary in New York City."

-So what drives a successful vice president to
+So what drives a successful vice president to abandon his position and status?

 "It's kind of complicated," said White.
 "The simplest way to explain is that I felt a call to ordained ministry when I was in high school.
 I was raised Roman Catholic, and was in a Roman Catholic seminary for a few years.
 But I left the seminary, and my life took various twists and turns.
 But the priesthood is sort of like having malaria -- you can be symptom-free for a few years, but it comes back.
 It never fully left my mind completely.
 I went through a number of changes in my life in the ‘90s, including being remarried.
 It just became clear to me that I didn't feel I was being authentic.
 I didn't feel that who I really am was being lived out, as a corporate executive.
 It came on gradually over many years, I felt more and more that my true self was somewhere else, and it wasn't in the corporate world.